DevOps-and-Cloud-based-Software/assignment-1/README.md

 ---

-It is useful to add 'example' fields in the properties.
-That way you API is easier to consume.
+It is helpful to add 'example' fields in the properties.
+That way, your API is easier to consume.

 You can find details about the 'example' field here: [https://swagger.io/docs/specification/adding-examples/](https://swagger.io/docs/specification/adding-examples/)
 You can find details about data models here: [https://swagger.io/docs/specification/data-models/](https://swagger.io/docs/specification/data-models/)

 ### Add Delete method

-The API definition at the moment only has 'GET' and 'POST' methods.
+At the moment, the API definition only has 'GET' and 'POST' methods.
 We will add a 'DELETE' method.
 Under the '/student/{student_id}' path add the following:
 ```yaml
     delete: